 Helene Forst, nominated by Senator Kenneth LaValle for Woman of Distinction, is a veteran teacher, an environmental activist, and a published author.
 She earned a B.A. at SUNY at Stony Brook graduating Magna Cum Laude, an M.A. from SUNY at Stony Brook in Liberal Studies graduating Summa Cum Laude, and an M.S. in Special Education from Dowling College graduating Summa Cum Laude.
-Helene holds six NYS certifications: Pre-k, Kindergarten, Grades 1-6, Reading, Special Education, and secondary English.
-She was the founder and director of The Pioneer School charted by the NYS Board of Regents, a school for LD/Dyslexic students.
-Helene taught at the East Hampton Middle School holding the position of the Academic Intervention/Reading Specialist.
+Helene holds six NYS teaching certifications: Pre-K, Kindergarten, Grades 1-6, Reading, Special Education, and Secondary English.
+She was the founder and director of The Pioneer School charted by NYS Board of Regents, a school for LD/Dyslexic students.
+Helene taught at the East Hampton Middle School holding the position of Academic Intervention/Reading Specialist.
 She continues to teach in a private practice.
 She is the Vice-President and founding partner of Forst and Silverblank, Inc., an East End custom builder.
-As an environmental activist she: Co-Chaired the East End Shoreham Opponents, Chaired the Environmental sub-committee on the Hodgkins/East Hampton Cancer Task Force, was a member of the legislative sub-committee for the Southampton/East Hampton Lyme Disease Task Force, and promotes and participates in the WWF’s Earth Hour Initiative.
-Her debut YA novel, The Journey of Hannah Woods, was published in October 2013.
-It will be followed shortly by her YA novel, Stoked – 1969.
+As a former member of the East Hampton Volunteer Ocean Rescue Squad, she served as the Chair of the Public Relations Committee, documenting the organizations activities through press releases and articles, in addition to creating a Water Safety-CPR/Hands-Only training for the public.
+As an environmental activist she: Co-Chaired the East End Shoreham Opponents, Chaired the Environmental sub-committee for the Southampton/East Hampton Lyme Disease Task Force, Chaired the environmental committee for the East Hampton Cancer Task Force, and promotes and participates in the WWF’s Earth Hour Initiative.
+She is the author of two YA novels, The Journey of Hannah Woods published in 2013 and Stoked – 1969, published in 2016.
+Her third YA novel, Behind the Hedges, is near completion.

 Rebecca Singer grew up in New York City, where her family had a local business selling unusual handmade items from all over the world, including jewelry, sculpture, decorative home products and handbags.
 She attended Bronx High School of Science and graduated from Cornell University.